Lately my one and a half-year-old has a new game. He spins and spins in circles and then stumbles around laughing like a maniac.

 Which has got me thinking….toddlers are like the person your bestie becomes when she has had too much to drink. . . . .

-- Their style choices become questionable.
-Maybe only one of these groups is being over-ambitious with the amount of sequins they can pull off – but at the end of the night your bestie and toddler both have put undergarments or socks in your purse, have someone else’s shirt on and their shoes are too small but ‘so cute’ and possibly on the wrong foot.
+Besides, at the end of the night, your bestie and toddler both have put undergarments or socks in your purse, have someone else’s shirt on and their shoes are too small but ‘so cute’ and possibly on the wrong foot.

 Bonus reason: they are maniacs after your own heart.
 Their mere company fills your life with exponentially more adventure, song, outtakes, and carbs than you knew imaginable – had it not been for their reckless unbelief in the impossible.

-Love Shawna, Your nerdy girlfriend who perhaps has been the ‘drunk bestie’ a time or two.
+Love Shawna, Your Nerdy Girlfriend + Life Coach who perhaps has been the ‘drunk bestie’ a time or two.
 Wanna go get a hot dog?

 Join in Simple Saturdays